ShangjinTang/dotfiles/README.md

 ### mise

-- If you do not have a proxy, you might occur this issue in China Mainland. `mise install python` is downloading from https://www.python.org, maybe the download is slow.
-- If you have issue with `mise` package, please remove the issue package from `.tool-versions` and manually install it.
+- If you have issue with `mise` packages, please remove the issue package from `.tool-versions` and manually install it.
 - If you need to use a different version in a folder, use `mise local <some-package>@<version-number>`.
 - `mise` support all [asdf-plugins][asdf-plugins].